Scheduled MonumentsWalesNorton Mound And Bailey Castle

 What is Norton Mound And Bailey Castle?

-Norton Mound and Bailey Castle is a motte and bailey fortification located in Radnorshire, Wales, and represents a significant example of Norman military architecture in the Welsh Marches.
+Norton Mound and Bailey Castle is a motte and bailey earthwork located in Radnorshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD056.

 What period does Norton Mound And Bailey Castle date from?

 Norton Mound And Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Norton Mound And Bailey Castle?